Priya-self-Mishra/project2/README.md

-This is the interactive version of my Project1 here I have used Python+Tkinter+Sql
+This Project is the interactive version of my Project1 here I have used Python+Tkinter+Sql